ONSdigital/cell-key-perturbation/documentation/SML_UserDocs_CellKeyPerturbation_Py.md

 This method requires Python 3.7 and uses the pandas package.

+>📝 <sub>To prevent downgrading software on your system, we recommend creating a virtual environment to install and run SML methods.
+This will enable you to install the method with the required version of Python, etc, without disrupting the newer versions you may be running on your system. </sub>

 The method package can be installed from PyPI using the following code in the terminal or command prompt: